pjflanagan/char-pinyin-juying/README.md

 To add a flashcard set follow these steps:

-1. Write a `data/flashcards.csv` file with the phrases you want, you can omit english and pinyin
+1. Write in the most recent `data/flashcards/<setName>/<setName>-<setIndex>.csv` file with the phrases you want, you can omit english and pinyin
-2. Run `scripts/refine-flashcard.py "setName"` on your new set to update missing data and convert to traditional
+2. Run `scripts/refine-flashcard.py "setName"` on your new set to update missing data, remove duplicates, convert to traditional, and break into sub sets for 30.
   - Flashcards are refined in place to limit the usage of the google translate api
 3. Add a link to see your flashcards on web or run `print-flashcard.py "setName"` to generate printable flashcards